Citizen Kane ready for new Olympic role

 "The first time I watched it was this year, probably three or four weeks ago," Kane told Reuters on Tuesday.
 "It took me a couple of days to watch it all.

-"At the time you don't realize what a big game it was, how many people were watching, how much coverage there was, how big it was for the game of hockey in general.
+"At the time you don't realise what a big game it was, how many people were watching, how much coverage there was, how big it was for the game of hockey in general.

 "From that sense you are happy to have been a part of it but it still stings that we couldn't pull off the victory.
 Really it was awesome to watch.
 It was kind of like watching the game not knowing what the result is going be."